peiyaoli2/Lyrics/README.md

 Our main goal is to do topic modeling on the lyrics database given some specific query input.

 ## Getting started
-Important: please log onto google drive with your illinois account and [download our database](https://drive.google.com/file/d/1g8SArnDU4XOSbdUIZvQ1-glQ5cJnFOlF/view?usp=sharing), then put the unzipped csv file in the program directory.
+*Important*: please log onto google drive with your illinois account and [download our database](https://drive.google.com/file/d/1g8SArnDU4XOSbdUIZvQ1-glQ5cJnFOlF/view?usp=sharing), then put the unzipped csv file in the program directory.

 Please also read through the [installing packages section below](https://github.com/peiyaoli2/Lyrics#installing-packages) before running our program.